Essilu/assemblySimulator/README.md

 combination is permitted.
 If the first parameter is smaller than the second parameter, jump to the address defined by the label LABEL
 19. JMP *LABEL*
-Jump to the address defined by the label LABEL
+Jump to the address defined by the label LABEL.
 20. HLT
 End the program execution.
 The assembly program follows the given structure: